ryan-mcclue/unsw/anat2521/week5-fossil-primates.md

 accidental colonisation? aborigines on boats?

 if life so plentiful and extended ontology of primates, don't understand how so diverse now?

-row 7 for station 7 answers on answer sheet

 terrestrial quadrapedalism and arboreal quadrapedalism